-VANCOUVER, BC – April 30, 2018 – Sunniva Inc. (“Sunniva” or “the Company”) (CSE:SNN) (OTCQX:SNNVF), a North American provider of cannabis products and services, today released its financial results and management’s discussion and analysis for the three months and year ended December 31, 2017.
+VANCOUVER, British Columbia, April 30, 2018 (GLOBE NEWSWIRE) -- via NetworkWire – Sunniva Inc. ("Sunniva" or "the Company") (CSE:SNN) (OTCQX:SNNVF), a North American provider of cannabis products and services, today released its financial results and management’s discussion and analysis for the three months and year ended December 31, 2017.
 All figures are reported in Canadian dollars ($).
-Sunniva’s financial statements are prepared in accordance with International Financial Reporting Standards.
+Sunniva's financial statements are prepared in accordance with International Financial Reporting Standards.

 Message from the CEO

 “2017 was a transformative year for Sunniva establishing the necessary infrastructure to become one of the largest vertically integrated cannabis companies operating in the world’s two largest cannabis markets – Canada and California.
 It has taken us many years to navigate strict federal and state legislative frameworks in California and the recent US presidential support of the legislative rights of individual states affirms our vision of becoming the leading provider of clean, medical grade cannabis within the Golden State,” said Tony Holler, CEO of Sunniva.